Table of Contents

 Domain Authority (DA) of the website giving the link

 - DA is a made up metric (from 1-100) that Moz uses to score the domain as a whole.
 Facebook has a score of 100.
 We use DA as our metric, but there are others, such as Ahref’s Domain Rating, Semrush’s authority score and Majestic’s Citation and Trust Flow.
 In addition to DA, Page Authority (PA), or strength of an individual page, is also an important factor in a link’s strength.
 However, in general, the higher the DA, the better the link.
 For more information on the difference between Domain Authority and Page Authority, check out our post, “DA vs PA: What’s the Difference and What Does Your Site Need“.

 Authority & Relevancy of Link Building

 While we already covered the value of a link.
 There are a few metrics that help to identify the difference between good links and bad links.
-At Inseev, we use DA (https://moz.com/learn/seo/domain-authority), however Ahrefs has DR (Domain Rating) and several other tools have similar metrics.
+Keep in mind that these metrics are generated by 3rd party tools with the intention of recreating how we think Google is interpreting a website’s authority.

 There is some important information to know about the page that is linking to you.

 Pages with rankings are better to get links from.
 This goes back to the link juice (or value of a link).
 More specifically, pages with rankings in your industry are better to get links from.
 Let’s say your company just wrote an awesome piece on tips for buying a house.
 The absolute best link (although, probably improbably in most cases), is to get links from all of the top 100 articles ranking for the term “How to buy a house”:

 Pro Tip: Look for pages that rank for similar terms to the one you want to rank for.
 Instead of looking at pages already ranking for “How to buy a house” try reaching out to pages ranking for terms like “How to sell a house” or “How to get a house loan”.